noeyislearning/noeyislearning/README.md

 <div align="center">

 ##### This account, [@noeyislearning](https://github.com/noeyislearning), serves as my professional portfolio; projects completed for companies, clients, and other work-related endeavors.
-For my data science explorations and personal projects, head over to [@noeydoesscience](https://github.com/noeydoesscience).
-This profile acts as a hub for my professional coding journey, while the other focuses on the exciting world of data science!

 </div>